Does your cottage get cold in the winter?

 For those of you who have already winterized their cottage: what are you doing to heat it?
 If your answer is ductless heat pumps, then you’re way ahead of the game.
 Insulation paired with a ductless heat pump is the ideal situation for using your cottage year-round.

-Even if you haven't winterized your cottage, the high heat output of a heat pump can beat the cold with a few button presses of your remote.
-We love installing Mitsubishi's hyper heat models for this reason specifically.
+Even if you haven’t winterized your cottage, the high heat output of a heat pump can beat the cold with a few button presses of your remote.
+We love installing Mitsubishi Electrics Hyper Heat models for this reason specifically.
 They can operate even in the coldest months.